 See my article and Video Clips on how to stop this.
 The Jingler

-The large estates had the facilities to keep their dogs sharp and fit, by working them on the areas of the land where the sporting game was not laid down, and where breeding birds would generally not be disturbed.
+Keeping the Dogs Occupied: The large estates had the facilities to keep their dogs sharp and fit, by working them on the areas of the land where the sporting game was not laid down, and where breeding birds would generally not be disturbed.

 Now that most shoots are fairly small, keepers are not overly enamoured with people training their dogs over their precious land.

 One minute the dogs are working once or even twice a week then suddenly after the 1st of February and the end of life as we know it.

 It is like allowing our kids free rein in Disneyland for a day or two each week, then after a few months saying that they cannot go anymore.
 They would probably get morose and upset wondering what they had done wrong.
 To some extent, that happens to our dogs.
 I have seen dogs get depressed, confused, frustrated and in some cases difficult to handle when the season comes to a close, come to think of it, I have seen quite a few people have to same symptoms.

-I have a couple of friends that work their dogs on a commercial shoot in Surrey whose whole lives and work is based on ”The Season” they work flat out February to October so they can take the time out to indulge their passion for shooting, beating, and picking up.
-I also used to pick up at the same shoot, but unfortunately found the keeper so foul mouthed and abusive to everyone that I felt I could no longer offer my services.
+I have a couple of friends that work their dogs on a commercial shoot in Surrey whose whole lives and work are based on ”The Season” they work flat out February to October so they can take the time out to indulge their passion for shooting, beating, and picking up.
+I also used to pick up at the same shoot, but unfortunately found the keeper so foul-mouthed and abusive to everyone that I felt I could no longer offer my services.
 I am sure he will know who I am talking about, and so will the rest of the team.

-In February, the days are so short that unless we are retired or out of work it is very difficult to give our dogs the type of stimulation that helps them overcome the post season doldrums.
+In February, the days are so short that unless we are retired or out of work it is very difficult to give our dogs the type of stimulation that helps them overcome the postseason doldrums.
 It is almost a punishment for them.

-it was the back of beyond with nothing to do other than patrolling the then East German border.
+it was the back of beyond of nowhere with nothing to do other than patrolling the then East German border.
 It felt like a punishment posting.

 As if we were being made to atone for some unknown misdemeanour.
 I hated the place not just the cold but the isolation and the loneliness.